-Based on the limited assurance procedures conducted,4 nothing has come to Sustainalytics' attention that causes us to believe that, in all material respects, the reviewed projects do not conform with the use of proceeds criteria and reporting commitments in the Macquarie University Sustainability Financing Framework.
-MQU has disclosed to Sustainalytics that from the four sustainability bonds that MQU issued, the proceeds of the first two bonds were fully allocated as at 27 May 2019, proceeds of the third bond were fully allocated as at 26 July 2022, and the proceeds of the fourth bond were fully allocated as at 25 May 2021.
+Based on the limited assurance procedures conducted, nothing has come to Sustainalytics' attention that causes us to believe that, in all material respects, the Nominated Expenditures do not conform with the use of proceeds criteria and reporting commitments in the Framework.
+MQU has disclosed to Sustainalytics that the proceeds from the Sustainability Bonds were fully allocated as of August 2024.